-Courses included in Certificates of Completion are offered at a variety of times including daytime, evenings, and online.
-See the Southwestern Oregon Community College Schedule of Classes or www.socc.edu.
-Click on WebAdvisor, then click on Prospective Student and search for classes.
+Courses included in certificates of completion are offered at a variety of times including daytime, evenings, and online.
+See the Southwestern Oregon Community College Schedule of Classes or www.socc.edu and click on WebAdvisor.

 How do students learn more about the certificates they want to pursue?